 I’m doing pretty well for old man.
 Twenty years ago I retired from gardening at seventy-five.
 I was in twenties when Pearl Harbor hit and things got bad in California for people like me.
 I was born here, you know.
 That didn’t matter.
 They sent wife, three kids, and me to internment camp up north […]

 Early on a Saturday morning in late June my stepfather, age eighty-seven and already weakening, suffered a stroke that rendered him unconscious.
 Inside a large hospital emergency room the only doctor on duty was too busy to look closely, so a few nurses and technicians strongly sedated him, stuck a tube down his throat and […]

 Harold was usually nervous at work and home, worrying he couldn’t survive ten more years arrogant supervisors, indifferent coworkers, and rude customers, so started naps after work and earlier bedtimes and weekends in bed sleeping away years thankful to miss.

 thrilled to see two dinosaurs size of dogs and ask owner their age says seven they can barely get up and walk soon won’t be able to at all and will have to put down just like you someday

 hot valley summer afternoon on public golf course in ‘sixties saw sweating maintenance man near tee and stepped away from ball to stare this guy looked so much like recently-dead clark gable almost ran either to or from him decided to do neither since probably wasn’t gable but continued looking and wondered if gable would […]

-when i got her naked portrait i thought what a tattered bag now i worry she’s too hot
+when i bought her naked portrait i thought what a bag now i worry she’s too hot

 old man eased across street to knock on iron security door and was ignored till he stepped to bedroom window rapping it to force another old man out did you pull my trash can down to street and fill with shingles and nails hell no then i wonder who did you see anyone just those […]